Clustering performance analysis using a new correlation-based cluster validity index: Introduction

-\begin{example} The data set shown in Fig.\ref{3or9} is generated from 9 uniform distributions of different centers with 50 data points each.
-It is obvious that the best partition is either 3 big groups or 9 small groups.
-So if we do not know the true labels, we might want to break them into 3 or 9 groups with 6 being a secondary choice.
-Several known validity measures give the only clear peaks at either 3 or 9.
-We will see later that our proposed indices give peaks at 3, 6 and 9 with different heights.
-Therefore we know the first, second and third optimal numbers of clusters.
-A user can then pick the one that might not be the best but almost the best and most appropriate for his/her application.
-As mentioned above, imagine that a business analyst wants to segment his/her customers into groups and will have different strategy towards each group.
-Let say 9 and 3 groups are the optimum and second optimum, respectively, based on several validity measures, however, 3 groups may be too rough and 9 groups may be too many for strategic propose.
-With some other validity measures, we might have no idea what the next number to select.
-With our new indices, we can simply move to 6. \end{example}
+\begin{example} The data set shown in Figure \ref{3or9} is generated from nine uniform distributions with 50 data points each.
+Notably, the best partition is either three big groups or nine small groups.
+So, if we do not know the true labels, we might want to break them into three or nine groups, with six being a secondary choice.
+Several known validity indices give clear peaks only at either three or nine.
+We will see later that our proposed indices give peaks at three, six, and nine with different heights. \end{example}

-To verify that the problems raised above can be handled well by our proposed validity indices, we evaluate and compare them to several well-known validity measures on 4 simulated situations, the well-known iris data set and a marketing data set.
-We select 9 validity indices; Calinski-Harabasz \cite{CH74}, Dunn's index \cite{Dun73}, Davies-Bouldin's measure \cite{DB79}, Davies-Bouldin* measure \cite{KR05}, Generalized Dunn index(GD33) \cite{BP98}, silhouette coefficient \cite{Rou87},\cite{KR90}, Score function \cite{SRS07}, Chou-Su-Lai measure \cite{CSL04} and point biserial correlation \cite{Mil80}.
-The first seven indices are selected based on their performances in the comparative study in \cite{AGMPP13}.
-Chou-Su-Lai measure is selected since we intend to show that our new indices also share its main advantage.
-Point biserial correlation is selected as our new indices are also based on correlation.